10goto20/seltzer/README.md

 <br/>The extension should be configured to direct all output to the console.

 ## seltzer.sh
-Seltzer.sh is a Bash shell script that handles reading the targets file, starting Burp and creating the log file.
+seltzer.sh is a Bash shell script that handles reading the targets file, starting Burp, creating the log file and exiting Burp.

 setlzer.sh accepts the following options: